National Technical Assistance Center (NTAC-AAPI) |

 NTAC e.News — May 1, 2009Announcements | National and International | Positions Available | Recent Products | Resources | Institutes / Conferences | Research / Publications Asian/Pacific Islander Words of Wisdom“'A'ohe pu'u ki'eki'e ke ho'a'o 'ia e pi`” - Hawaiian Phrase: No cliff is so tall that it cannot be scaled. ![]() Announcements: NTACPacRim 2009There is still time to register- at the On-Site rate for the Pacific Rim International Forum 2009: "Securing the Rights of Persons with Disabilities: A Focus on Poverty."
 The forum will be held on May 2nd and May 3rd at the 2009 Pacific Rim Conference on Disabilities, which will be held on May 4th and 5th at the Honolulu Convention Center.
 You can also enroll in the Post-Pac Rim Capacity Building Institute --"Addressing Diversity and Disability in the Postsecondary Classroom: Universal Design and Beyond," which will be held on May 6th at the Ala Moana Hotel.
 For more information, please see: http://www.pacrim.hawaii.edu/ ![]() Announcements: National and InternationalMarch 2009 Disability Employment Statistics ReleasedIn March 2009, the percent of people with disabilities in the labor force was 22.8 compared with 70.9 for persons with no disability.
 The unemployment rate for those with disabilities was 13.1 percent, compared with 8.9 percent for persons with no disability, not seasonally adjusted Click here to read about the March Disability Employment Statistics Click here to read Commonly Used Terms in BLS Employment Statistics.
 Disability Awareness Segment Now on NBC's The More You KnowDuring the Spring/Summer of 2008, ODEP staff worked with the producers of NBC's The More You Know public service campaign to develop a script for the disability awareness segment of the campaign.
 NBC secured Meredith Vieira to be the spokeswoman and launched the disability piece this spring.
 Click here for The More You Know JAN Extends Invitation to Social Networking VenuesODEP's free consulting service designed to increase the employability of people with disabilities, the Job Accommodation Network (JAN), recently entered the social networking space.
 Social networks are those online communities that work together to share and disseminate information.
 Click here to read more about JAN and Social Networking ![]() Positions AvailableProgram Manager/Specialist - (AUCD)Coordinate, plan and carryout a range of technical assistance and information exchange activities to support the State Disability and Health Programs through a cooperative agreement with the National Center on Birth Defects and Developmental Disabilities (NCBDDD) of the Centers for Disease Control and Prevention (CDC).
 The Program Manager will work under the supervision of the AUCD-NCBDDD Project Director.
 The position title will depend on work experience and education related to position competencies and responsibilities

 ![]() Recent ProductsFor a complete list of NTAC products, please visit the Products section of our Web site. ![]() Research / PublicationsNew Disability Employment Resource for Employers ReleasedTo meet the need for employers who are looking to recruit, hire, and retain employees with disabilities, ODEP just released its new Four-Step Reference Guide.
 The online version of this valuable resource, which covers various topics.
 It also provides a wealth of links and other resources.
 The print version will be available later this year.
-In the meantime, the PDF and Word versions are available Federal Employment of People with DisabilitiesThe National Council on Disability (NCD) concluded that current efforts to employ people with disabilities in the Federal Government have not worked well, but makes recommendations for reversing this trend.
+Federal Employment of People with DisabilitiesThe National Council on Disability (NCD) concluded that current efforts to employ people with disabilities in the Federal Government have not worked well, but makes recommendations for reversing this trend.
 Online Clearinghouse on Postsecondary Information for Individuals with DisabilitiesThis website includes information and resources including training modules written for high school students with disabilities preparing for transition from high school to college, a module for parents, a tool kit for guidance and career counselors, and a module for college/university professionals.
 2009 Red Book - A Guide to Work IncentivesThe Red Book serves as a general reference source about the employment-related provisions of Social Security Disability Insurance and the Supplemental Security Income Programs for educators, advocates, rehabilitation professionals, and counselors who serve people with disabilities.
 The Massachusetts Disability Employment Initiative (MA-DEI):

-http://www.hcbs.org/files/153/7629/MA-DEI_Strategic_Plan_Revised_021309.pdf (strategic plan) ODEP Releases Roadmaps II for Enhancing Employment of Persons with Disabilities Through Accessible TechnologyRoadmaps II is a report that looks at the issue of AT and employment from the perspective of AT service providers and disability stakeholders who work directly to assist individuals with disabilities.
+A Plan to Maximize Employment for People with Disabilities in Massachusetts http://www.nasuad.org/sites/nasuad/files/hcbs/files/153/7629/MA-DEI_Strategic_Plan_Revised_021309.pdf (strategic plan) ODEP Releases Roadmaps II for Enhancing Employment of Persons with Disabilities Through Accessible TechnologyRoadmaps II is a report that looks at the issue of AT and employment from the perspective of AT service providers and disability stakeholders who work directly to assist individuals with disabilities.
 Roadmaps II is a result of the work of the AT Collaborative - a group of national organizations funded by ODEP and CESSI to address AT issues and provide policy recommendations related to the employment of individuals with disabilities.
 Roadmaps II follows the January 2008 release of Roadmaps I, which is a report on the consensus Roadmaps developed by participants in the 2007 Business Dialogue on Accessible Technology and Disability Employment for how best to enhance the hiring, retention, and advancement of persons with disabilities and others through accessible technology.
 AFP Announces First in a Series of Webinars on EmploymentThe Alliance for Full Participation has recently launched a major initiative to improve the employment infrastructure, services and outcomes for people with developmental disabilities.
 To bring awareness to the cause of increasing employment for people with developmental disabilities, The Alliance is hosting a series of quarterly webinars.
 The first of these webinars will be held Thursday, May 7 at 4:00 pm ET.
 Participation is free, however, participants must register beforehand.
 For more information on AFP, visit www.allianceforfullparticipation.org, or call 301-706-6252.
 NTAC-AAPI maintains an email list of persons in the disability-related fields that will remain private.
 This information has been sent as a courtesy.
 If you would like to make news contributions to the next issue (deadline: May 25, 2009), please contact the editor at david.baker@hawaii.edu.
 If you wish to stop receiving these messages, you may send an email to listserv@hawaii.edu with the subject line blank and signoff ntac-l@hawaii.edu in the body of your message.
 Copyright 2008.
-National Technical Assistance Center (NTAC-AAPI).
+National Technical Assistance Center (NTAC-AAPI). ![]() |